drademacher/drademacher.de/README.md

 ## Danny Rademacher

 Welcome.
 I am a Computer Scientists and Software Engineer from Germany.
+In my day to day work I am building enterprise software at various projects in Germany.
+Here I mainly use Java and Spring Boot at the backend and JavaScript with different libaries at the frontend.

 ### Thesis